copious-world/copious-registry/README.md

 #### **`update_global_file_list_quotes_by`**

 This method has a default behavior for when the application does not use a FileList class.
-If the application just uses arrays, then this then this method calls on the sort methods and touches the score fields of the objects.
+If the application just uses arrays, then this method calls on the sort methods and touches the score fields of the objects.

 This method calls on the sorting methods for soring by dates.
 It sets all scores to 1.0 if the score field is abscent from the object.
 Also, it looks for the lists mapped by the ***[field]*** parameters needed for `sort_by_field`.